 Police Officer: Educational Requirements for Police Officers

 Police officers enforce the laws of a community and ensure the safety of citizens and property.
 Students who want to become police officers must meet certain educational requirements, in addition to completing a training program.
-This article discusses the education required to become a police officer.
+This article discusses the education required to become a police officer, as well as the career outlook.

 - Be a United States citizen